 Nirbhaya case: Delhi court defers hanging of 4 death row convicts till further order

-A Delhi court on Monday deferred till further order the hanging of four death row convicts in the 2012 Nirbhaya gang rape and murder case pending disposal of a convict's mercy plea All the convicts in the case were to be hanged together on Tuesday at 6 AM.
+A Delhi court Monday deferred till further order the hanging of four death row convicts in the 2012 Nirbhaya gang rape and murder case pending disposal of a convict's mercy plea, saying it was "an important constitutional legal principle".
+All the convicts in the case were to be hanged together on Tuesday at 6 AM.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)